Looking for an easy, five-ingredient apple butter for holiday giving? Look no further than this small batch Maple Bourbon Apple Butter!

 My sister and I claimed that immersion blender as our own, using to make jam and yogurt smoothies for breakfast and after school snacks of skim milk and chocolate SlimFast (it was the nineties, after all).
 Since then, there’s rarely been a time when I didn’t have an immersion blender in my kitchen.

 These days, I pull out my immersion blender on a near-daily basis and use it for soups, purees, fruit butters, jams, gravies, salad dressings, and mason jar mayonnaise.
-When I heard that OXO was bring an new immersion blender to market, I was excited to check it out because I knew that my current immersion blender was nearing the end of its lifespan and OXO products are always so thoughtfully designed.
+When I heard that OXO was bring a new immersion blender to market, I was excited to check it out because I knew that my current immersion blender was nearing the end of its lifespan and OXO products are always so thoughtfully designed [EDITED TO ADD: OXO has discontinued their immersion blender.
+It’s a shame because it’s an excellent tool.
+Mine is still going strong].

-Guys, the OXO On Illuminating Digital Immersion Blender is even better than I had hoped.
+Guys, the OXO immersion blender is even better than I had hoped.
 The blender head is made of sturdy nylon, which means you don’t have to worry about scratching your bowls or cookware with metal.
 The shaft is coated in silicone, so that you can knock the drips of the blender without dinging the edges of your pan (I have a few pots that are pockmarked from repeated immersion blender banging).
 The blending end removes from the motor with the press of a button.
 The motor end has heft and the DC motor produces a lot of power.

 No matter how large or small the batch size, I use a two-blend process when I make apple butter.
 I cook the fruit down into a soft sauce, puree the heck out of it, cook it down until it thickens and darkens, and then work it with the immersion blender again.